larspensjo/Logonaut/doc/Plan.TabbedInterface.md

         *   Iterate `settings.OpenTabs`.
         *   For each `TabSessionInfo`:
             *   Create a new `TabViewModel`.
-            *   Set `IsFileBased` or `IsPastedContent`.
+            *   Set `Header`, `AssociatedFilterProfileName`, `LastActivityTimestamp`, `SourceType`, `SourceIdentifier`.
-            *   Set `Header`, `AssociatedFilterProfileName`, `LastActivityTimestamp`.
+            *   Subscribe to `SourceRestartDetected` if `SourceType == SourceType.File`.
-            *   If `IsFileBased`, set `CurrentLogFilePath`.
+            *   If `SourceType == SourceType.Pasted` or `SourceType == SourceType.Snapshot`:
-            *   If `IsPastedContent` and `PastedContentStoragePath` exists:
+                *   If `PastedContentStoragePath` exists, load content from this file into `TabViewModel.LogDataProcessor.LogDocDeprecated` via `TabViewModel.LoadPastedContent()` or a similar direct load mechanism for snapshots.
-                *   Load content from the stored temp file into `TabViewModel.LogDoc`.
+                *   Set `TabViewModel.PastedContentStoragePath` to the loaded path.
             *   Store `ScrollOffset` and `HighlightedOriginalLineNumber` in `TabViewModel` to be applied when the tab view is ready.
             *   Add to `MainViewModel.TabViewModels`.
-        *   All restored tabs are initially inactive (no `StartMonitoring` yet).
+        *   All restored tabs are initially inactive (no `ActivateAsync` called yet).
-        *   If no tabs were restored (e.g., first run or empty `OpenTabs`), create a default empty tab.
+        *   If no tabs were restored, create a default empty tab.
-        *   Select the first tab (or a last active remembered tab if you store that too) as `ActiveTabViewModel`.
+        *   Select the first tab (or a last active remembered tab if stored) as `ActiveTabViewModel`.
 This will trigger its activation logic (Step 2.1).
-*   **Impact:** Application restores its previous tab layout on startup.
+*   **Impact:** Application restores its previous tab layout on startup, including snapshot tabs with their content.
 *   **Testing:**
-    *   Start app; previously open tabs (file, pasted) are restored.
+    *   Start app; previously open tabs (file, pasted, snapshot) are restored.
-    *   Headers, profiles should be correct.
+    *   Headers, profiles, SourceTypes should be correct.
-    *   Pasted content is restored.
+    *   Pasted/Snapshot content is restored.
     *   Initially, no tab is actively monitoring.
-Activating one starts monitoring.
+Activating one starts monitoring (for File/Simulator tabs).
+Snapshot/Pasted tabs will just display their content.

 ### Step 3.5: Restore Scroll Position and Selected Line
 *   **Action:** When a tab becomes active (or its view is loaded), apply stored scroll and selection.
 *   **Details:**
-    *   `TabViewModel` will need to store `RestoredScrollOffset` and `RestoredHighlightedOriginalLineNumber`.
+    *   `TabViewModel` will need to store `RestoredScrollOffset` and `RestoredHighlightedOriginalLineNumber` (populated during Step 3.4).
-    *   When a `TabViewModel`'s view content is loaded (e.g., its `LogOutputEditor` is ready):
+    *   When a `TabViewModel`'s view content is loaded (e.g., its `LogOutputEditor` is ready, possibly after `ActivateAsync` has populated `FilteredLogLines`):
         *   If `RestoredScrollOffset` is valid, scroll the editor.
         *   Set `HighlightedOriginalLineNumber` to `RestoredHighlightedOriginalLineNumber`.
 This will trigger highlighting and potentially scrolling via existing mechanisms.
-    *   This might require an event from the View (e.g., `LogOutputEditor.Loaded` for that specific tab's editor) back to the `TabViewModel` or `MainViewModel` to trigger this restoration.
+    *   This might require an event from the View (e.g., `LogOutputEditor.Loaded` for that specific tab's editor, or a flag in `TabViewModel` checked after `ActivateAsync`) to trigger this restoration.
 *   **Impact:** Better UX, restores user's context within each tab.
 *   **Testing:**
     *   Scroll and select lines in tabs.
 Close and reopen app.
-    *   Verify scroll position and selection are restored for each tab when it's viewed.
+    *   Verify scroll position and selection are restored for each tab when it's viewed/activated.

 ## Phase 4: Pasted Content Management & Filter Profile Interaction

 **Goal:** Refine pasted content handling and profile interactions across tabs.

 ### Step 4.1: Deleting Saved Pasted Content
-*   **Action:** When a `TabViewModel` representing pasted content is closed, delete its associated temp storage file.
+*   **Action:** When a `TabViewModel` representing pasted or snapshot content is closed, delete its associated temp storage file.
 *   **Details:**
     *   In `MainViewModel`'s logic for handling tab closure:
-        *   If the closing `TabViewModel.IsPastedContent` is true and `TabViewModel.PastedContentStoragePath` is not null:
+        *   If the closing `TabViewModel.SourceType` is `Pasted` or `Snapshot`, and `TabViewModel.PastedContentStoragePath` is not null:
             *   Delete the file at `PastedContentStoragePath`.
-*   **Impact:** Prevents orphaned pasted content files in AppData.
+*   **Impact:** Prevents orphaned pasted/snapshot content files in AppData.
 *   **Testing:**
-    *   Create a pasted content tab.
+    *   Create a pasted content tab / snapshot tab.
 Close app (content saved).
 Reopen (content restored).
-    *   Close the pasted content tab from the UI.
+    *   Close the pasted/snapshot content tab from the UI.
 Verify the temp file is deleted.

 ### Step 4.2: Profile Change Applies to Active Tab Only
 *   **Action:** Ensure changing the selected profile in `MainViewModel`'s UI only affects the `ActiveTabViewModel`.